euromoney-group-tech/front-end-tech-test/README.md

 ### Overview

-You are required to create a simple app which shows information about "Euromoney Top Guns", the MVP requirements are listed below.
+You are required to create a simple app which shows information about "Top Guns", the MVP requirements are listed below.
 Additional features are planned for the future so structure the application in such a way that it can be easily extended and the existing code reused.

-The code must be written in Angular (not AngularJS), React or VueJS (Typescript is optional but preferred).
+The code must be written in Angular (not AngularJS), React or VueJS (Typescript is optional).
 Feel free to use any NPM libraries you like.

 ### Requirements